VA EHR rollout increased ‘risks for errors’ in veteran health care, watchdog warns | Federal News Network

 The Veterans Affairs Department’s first facility to adopt its new Electronic Health Record (EHR) is running into more problems that make it harder for some health care providers to treat patients, and more challenging for veterans to seek care.

-The IG reports found the rollout of the new EHR sometimes failed to flag patients considered at high risk of suicide and gave VA providers an incomplete picture of a patient’s health care data.
+The IG reports found the rollout of the new EHR sometimes failed to indicate to providers that patients were flagged as being at high risk of suicide and gave VA providers an incomplete picture of a patients’ health care data.

+The IG office’s reports document challenges with care coordination, medication management and staff processing ticketing requests for IT help after the EHR rollout in Spokane.

 VA Inspector General Michael Missal said in a statement his office will continue its oversight work related to EHR modernization.